Only $25 per month impacts over 1000 animals. LEARN MORE.

 WHAT ENDS UP IN OUR COMPANION ANIMALS’ FOOD?: These announcements are especially noteworthy when one considers just how little importance the pet food industry has given to farmed animal welfare generally.
 In the U.S., “adulterated” meat products—that is, any “product of a diseased animal or of an animal which has died otherwise than by slaughter”—may be used as an ingredient in pet food despite being considered “unfit for human consumption.”

 UNFIT FOR HUMAN CONSUMPTION: Animals who have “died otherwise than by slaughter” inevitably suffered agonizing deaths from starvation, disease, organ failure, hypothermia (freezing), hyperthermia (heat stress), suffocation, or “depopulation”—all consequences of factory farming’s defining traits: filthy housing systems, stressful transport conditions, selective breeding, and extreme crowding in economies of scale.
-Of course, even “human grade” pet foods fall well below the standards of Beco and others, since they need only meet the lowest possible regulatory standards for human foods, which still means atrocious conditions for farmed animals.
+Of course, even “human grade” pet foods fall well below the standards of Beco and others, since they need only meet the lowest possible regulatory standards for human foods, which still means subpar conditions for farmed animals.

 RAISING OUR STANDARDS: An ever-growing number of conscientious consumers are demanding more, both for themselves and their pets.
 When it comes to pet food, this demand comes not only out of a concern for their furry family members’ health but also concern for the welfare of the animals who become ingredients in their pets’ foods.
 This makes sense: Conscientious consumers who tailor their own diets to avoid supporting certain cruel animal agriculture practices understandably desire similar ethical standards for all the consumer products they buy, from household cleaners and cosmetics to pet foods